 ● DRESSAGE – Placed at CDI*** competition at Intermediare 1/11 or Grand Prix.

-● EVENTING – Completed a CCI**** or placed in the top 12 of a CCI*** event
+● EVENTING – Completed a CCI**** and/or placed in the top 12 of a CCI*** event

-● SHOW JUMPING – Placed in Grand Prix at SI or CSIO competition and/or competed on a Nations Cup Team.
+● SHOW JUMPING – Placed in Grand Prix at CSI or CSIO competition and/or competed on a Nations Cup Team.

-● RACING – Have a BHB Timeform rating of a minimum of 110 on the flat or a minimum of 145 National Hunt.
+● RACING – Have a BHB Timeform rating of a minimum of 110 on the Flat or a National Hunt BHB Official Handicap rating of 145 or higher or have progeny competing at any of these levels.

 GENERAL RULES APPLYING TO ALL MARES:

-4. Submit a sample for a DNA test for which the owner is liable for the cost once accepted into any of the Stud Books
+- Submit a sample for a DNA test for which the owner is liable for the cost once accepted into any of the Stud Books.

-5. Be registered on the SHB(GB) Basic Identity Register, or be in possession of a Passport issued by a recognised organisation
+- Be registered on the SHB(GB) Basic Identity Register, or be in possession of a Passport issued by a recognised organisation.

 ELIGIBILITY FOR SPECIFIC SECTIONS OF THE STUDBOOK WILL BE DECIDED BY: